Editar

 • Multiple runs of the same custom or built-in CRT SQL queries.
 If this approach is too expensive, caching in the CRT request handler can be applied, as appropriate.

-For more details, see the Commerce for IT pros and developers articles.
+For more information, see Commerce for IT pros and developers.

 Using telemetry data to find performance issues